pmjones/adr/README.md

             _comments.html.php
             _comments.json.php

-A typical _Controller_ class in MVC might looks something like the following.
+A typical _Controller_ class in MVC might look something like the following.
 Note that there are multiple actions within the _Controller_ class, and that the action method deals with the response headers.

 ```php